-CLINTON, Miss. -- One of the most important messages that state and federal officials would like to share with homeowners, renters and business owners in the Mississippi counties that are recovering from the severe storms, tornadoes and flooding of April and the flooding of the Mississippi River and its tributaries in May, it is fill out and return your U.S. Small Business Administration application - Don't Throw It Away!
+CHEEKTOWAGA, N.Y. - If there is one message that state and federal officials would like to share with residents of Cattaraugus, Chautauqua and Erie counties recovering from the August 8-10, 2009 storms and flooding, it is fill out and return your U.S. Small Business Administration (SBA) application - Don't Throw It Away!

-After an applicant registers with the Federal Emergency Management Agency, they may receive a loan application package from the SBA.
-Typically, people may think that the loans are only for businesses or they simply do not want to take out a low-interest disaster loan; so they may push the SBA documents to the side or possibly discard them.
+After an applicant registers with the Federal Emergency Management Agency (FEMA), they may receive a loan application package from the SBA.
+Typically, people may think that the loans are only for businesses or they simply do not want to take out a low-interest disaster loan - and so they may push the SBA documents to the side or possibly discard them.

-"This is where people tend to take themselves out of the process," said Mississippi Emergency Management Agency Director Mike Womack.
-"If they don't complete the SBA paperwork, they could miss out on all the FEMA aid they may qualify for."
+"This is where people tend to take themselves out of the process," said State Coordinating Officer John R. Gibb, who is also the New York State Emergency Management Office (SEMO) Director.
+"They don't complete the paperwork and miss out on FEMA aid beyond help with home repairs and rental assistance."

 Applicants should know:

 - Disaster loans up to $200,000 are available to homeowners to repair/replace real estate.
 Homeowners and renters are eligible for up to $40,000 to repair/replace personal property.
-Most interest rates for residents are below three percent with terms as long as 30 years.
-Businesses and non-profit organizations of any size can borrow up to $2 million at an interest rate as low as four percent to repair or replace damaged or destroyed real estate, machinery and equipment, inventory, and other business assets, as well as to cover economic injury.
+Interest rates for residents are as low as 2.750% with terms as long as 30 years.
+Businesses and non-profit organizations of any size may borrow up to $2 million at an interest rate as low as 4% to repair or replace damaged or destroyed real estate, machinery and equipment, inventory, and other business assets.

 - Filling out the SBA application is a necessary step to be considered for some other forms of disaster assistance.
 Applicants may be eligible for more aid.